Backbase/boat-bay/README.md

 To run the application it is fairly simple.
 First add the following parameters to your run configuration :

-- name: backbase.bootstrap.file value: location of the bootstrap.yaml file described in [Bootstrap File](#bootstrap-file).
+- name: `backbase.bootstrap.file` value: location of the bootstrap.yaml file described in [Bootstrap File](#bootstrap-file).
-- name: boat.scheduler.source.scanner.enabled value: true
+- name: `boat.scheduler.source.scanner.enabled value`: true

-To run the frontend go to the [package.json](boat-bay-server/package.json) file and run this
+To run the frontend  first run the command `npm install` go to the [package.json](boat-bay-server/package.json) file to then see the available npm life cycle scripts for the project and run the command labeled start: `npm run webpack:dev`
-line: ` "start": "npm run webpack:dev"` under the dir boat-bay-server

 #### Resetting Database